-The Group of Eight (G8) was an international governmental political forum which existed from 1997 until 2014.
+The Group of Eight (G8) was an international governmental political forum that existed from 1997 until 2014.

 The discussion forum originated in 1975 as the Group of Six (G6) after France held the first summit.

 With the addition of Canada in 1976, the group became the G7.
-Russia was added to the forum from 1997, the following year it became known as the G8.
+Russia was added to the forum in 1997 and became known as the G8 in the following year.